Sheepshead minnow: Behavior

 The sheepshead minnow is an omnivore, eating both animal and vegetable matter.
 Its diet mainly consists of detritus, microalgae, crustacean larvae and other small invertebrates.
 Males are aggressive and will attack fish larger than itself, slashing its prey with its sharp teeth and devouring it when it is subdued.
 Breeding takes place in shallow water between April and September, the males competing fiercely for the females.
 A few eggs are spawned at a time, and these are fertilised by the males which grasp the females with their fins.
 The eggs clump together and sink to the seabed, connected by sticky threads.
 They hatch after five or six days.
 During the winter, this fish burrows into the soft substrate and remains dormant.

 Uses

 The sheepshead minnow is commonly kept as an aquarium fish.
 It is easy to breed in captivity and is used as a forage fish in mariculture.

 Status

 The sheepshead minnow has a wide range and a large total population, divided up into a number of subpopulations.
 The total number of individuals seems stable and no particular threats to the fish have been identified, so the IUCN has listed it as being of "Least concern".
+The sheepshead minnow is a eurytolerant fish able to withstand extreme temperatures and live in a wide range of environments.
+This species acclimates to different temperatures partly by altering the activity of enzymatic antioxidants in the body such as catalase, superoxide dismutase, and glutathione peroxidase.
+All of these enzyme antioxidants were altered within the fish's white muscle at extreme hot or cold temperatures in the lab, which may be one reason the fish showed no increase in lipid peroxidation damage.
+Although sheepshead minnows appear able to deal with oxidative stress caused by temperature extremes, they may be less adapted to cope with microplastics in their environment.
+Researchers found that when microplastics were ingested by the sheepshead minnow they decreased the fish's swimming behavior and caused changes in the expression of genes related to oxidative stress, immune responses, and apoptosis.